tapsters/cocktail/README.md

 Raw operations
 --------------

-Cocktail provides following functions to work with raw data:
+Cocktail provides you with following functions to work with raw data:
 * next_id/2
 * put/1
 * delete/2